mchatzis/2048/README.md

 # 2048 Project (My first software project)
 This repository contains the 2048 game programmed in C++, using the terminal as a GUI.
 It is a simple project I had for my first year module of Software Engineering.

 This repository is more of a memory archive than a production-ready solution.
-The program generally works, however it has never been professionally tested and is, therefore, I wouldn't be surprised if it had undetected bugs.
+The program generally works, however it has never been professionally tested and I wouldn't be surprised if it had undetected bugs.
 Robust testing was a concept unknown to me at the time.

 That being said, I believe my final solution to the problem is quite elegant for the circumstances.
 It uses a matrix rotation to reduce code duplication by a factor of 4.
 The following documentation has been written a while ago and is no longer maintained.
 Please use the program **at your own risk**.